The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 Explanation: Your ransom note requires two `a`s and a `b`, and the magazine has at least two `a`s and at least one `b`.
 ```

-**3.** You are given a list of products whose data is seperated into three different arrays that holds the name, price, and weight of the product respectively.
+**3.** You are given a list of products whose data is separated into three different arrays that hold the name, price, and weight of the product respectively.
 Consider the following arrays for example:
 ```
 name = ["ball", "bat", "glove", "glove", "glove"] price = [2, 3, 1, 2, 1]
 weight = [2, 5, 1, 1, 1]
 ```
-Our first product is a ball with price of 2 and a weight of 2.
+Our first product is a ball with a price of 2 and a weight of 2.
 The second product is a bat with a price of 3 and a weight of 5.
 Our third product is a glove with a price of 1 and a weight of 1.
 Our fourth product is a glove with a price of 2 and a weight of 1. **Duplicate products contain identical parameters for all fields in the list (i.e. name, price, and weight).** Write a function `hasDuplicates()` that returns true if there is a duplicate product, and returns false if every product is unique.
 Your solution should have **linear runtime complexity.**

 ```
 Inputs: